laravel/docs/scout.md

     // Only include trashed records when retrieving results...
     $orders = Order::search('Star Trek')->onlyTrashed()->get();

+> **Note**
-> {tip} When a soft deleted model is permanently deleted using `forceDelete`, Scout will remove it from the search index automatically.
+> When a soft deleted model is permanently deleted using `forceDelete`, Scout will remove it from the search index automatically.

 <a name="customizing-engine-searches"></a>
 ### Customizing Engine Searches